 Stage 3 -

-from the complainant.
 These records will be made available to any authority and will, where appropriate, be entered into SfL’s Quality Improvement Plan where service issues have been identified.

 Where any disclosures are required, any identifiable personal data will be treated by the relevant data protection legislation (refer to SfL’s Data Protection Policy).

 For further information on the content of this policy, please fill out our contact form or call us at 023 8068 4502.

 Validity: One Year

-Job Title of person responsible for policy: Head of Quality & Assessment
+Job title of the person responsible for policy: Head of Operations

 Name of person responsible for policy: Gary Mackay